 Ask your dermatologist about their opinion on the specific device you’re interested in buying for home use, if it works on your skin and hair type, if it’s safe to use and things that you should consider when using it.

 Deciding Which Hair Removal Treatment Is The Best For You

 Among the many options available for hair removal, it is difficult to make a decision.
-The first thing is to be clear if you want a lasting effect, if so the key to achieve this permanent management of your hirsutism is in the laser treatment, IPL or electrolysis technique.
+The first thing is to be clear if you want a lasting effect.
+If this is your decision, you can then decide between laser treatment, IPL or electrolysis.

 From evaluating the extension of the body area you want to target, to considering how much your pocket can take or manage, each of these techniques offer a series of advantages and disadvantages that will definitely make you take a decision that will move you a step further to overcome the social insecurity that hirsutism can cause.
 It’s also a good idea to talk to your dermatologist about this, and see what they recommend.